BeautyCoding/modelutils/README.md

 ```

 Model has to have field named uuid (32characters long).
-Check RFC [RFC](http://www.ietf.org/rfc/rfc4122.txt) for more information.
+Check [RFC](http://www.ietf.org/rfc/rfc4122.txt) for more information.